MachineNo15/coding-test/README.md

 in browser

-or you can put this folder in root htdocs/wwww
+or you can put this folder in root htdocs/wwww of your local server